cbenge509/BERTVision/index.md

 ### How it Works: Data Pipeline

 Training data for BERTVision is provided by extraction of the embeddings modestly updated within BERT during partial fine-tuning (i.e. fine-tuning using a small fraction of the data).
-After partial fine-tuning, the entire training set is inferenced through BERT and embedding values are collected for each sample in the shape of $(386,1024,25)$ for SQuAD (and similar for GLUE) - much like an image represetened in the shape of $(H,W,C)$.
+After partial fine-tuning, the entire training set is inferenced through BERT and embedding values are collected for each sample in the shape of (386,1024,25) for SQuAD (and similar for GLUE) - much like an image represetened in the shape of (H,W,C).
 These training "images" are then fit to a much smaller model using our AdapterPooler technique, and are reduced along the depth dimension using a simple linear pooling technique adapted from [Tenney et. al](https://arxiv.org/pdf/1905.05950.pdf)'s *edge probing* method.

 **Depicted below: extraction of data for Span Annotation Task**